ericdaat/ericdaat/README.md

 I’m Eric, a Senior Data Scientist and Full Stack Developer with additional Data Engineering and DevOps skills.

 I am currently pursuing a PhD in Machine Learning applied to oncology at [Institut Curie](https://institut-curie.org/) in Paris, France.
-Besides work, I am really keen on music, photography, bike, karate and golf.
+Besides work, I am really keen on music, photography, running, biking, karate and golf.

 **Open source projects**